Silambattam (film): Release

-Originally scheduled to release on Diwali, it was postponed to 12 December 2008.

-Special screenings

-Silambarasan had a special screening with Ajith Kumar.
+Silambattam was initially scheduled to release in October 2008 during the occasion of Diwali, but got postponed as filming had yet to be completed.
+It was eventually released on 18 December the same year.

 Critical reception

-Nowrunning wrote: "There is nothing to write home about in this routine film except that it is a wasted attempt by Silambarasan".
 Sify wrote, "Silambattam is a typical mass masala entertainer.
 It is another 'Formulaic' film revolving around a larger than life hero, who romances, does comedy".
-The Hindu wrote: "What begins as a fairly suspenseful narrative dwindles into a run-of-the-mill line post-interval.
+Malathi Rangarajan of The Hindu wrote: "What begins as a fairly suspenseful narrative dwindles into a run-of-the-mill line post-interval.
 Tales of vendetta have been churned out ever so many times".
-Rediff wrote, "With its humbugging story and bash-fest theme, Silambattam appears to have everything lined up for a B and C Centre win.
+Pavithra Srinivasan of Rediff.com wrote, "With its humbugging story and bash-fest theme, Silambattam appears to have everything lined up for a B and C Centre win.
 But if you're a discerning viewer, stay away".